 Of course, we are very proud of our Home Birth Class.
-This is a weekend couple’s retreat, at the Rock Creek Resort in Red Lodge, Montana.
+This is a weekend couple’s retreat, at a mountain resort in Red Lodge, Montana.
 Not only do participants receive detailed information about home birth, but they also get to meet other expectant parents who are making the same choice.
 This is a relaxing and informative weekend in a beautiful setting with wonderful food and friends.

 Mountain Midwives still make housecalls!
 Most of your prenatal care will take place at our office in Billings.
 However, towards the end of your pregnancy we will visit you in the comfort of your own home.

 This seems only fitting, as we custom tailor our services to match your personal home birth plans.
 This visit ensures that we know how to get there when you go into labor and to more clearly envision your delivery.
 The prenatal housecalls are perfect opportunities for us to meet grand-parents or friends who wish to take part in the anticipated delivery.
 The visits also provide sufficient time to discuss any religious customs or family ceremonies which you may want to weave into your birth plan.